JohnKal/Notes/README.md

  * Easily manage and organize your notes
  * Add color to your notes for easy categorization
  * Add reminders to every note
- * Pin the notes widget to homescreen
+ * Pin the app widget to homescreen

 ### Build Notes from source